pokealarm/pokealarm/docs/configuration/events/index.rst

 This can happen for a variety of reasons - but generally is because the scanner did not send the information needed in the webhook.
-PA does it's best to fill in the gaps by sharing and caching information between seperate webhooks (like gym names or teams), but some info may require a settings update with your scanner (like IVs or CP).
+PA does it's best to fill in the gaps by sharing and caching information between separate webhooks (like gym names or teams), but some info may require a settings update with your scanner (like IVs or CP).